About Kuzneski Insurance Group

 Director of Marketing & Wellness

 Laurie Kuzneski began her career in advertising and marketing after graduating from Indiana University of Pennsylvania with a degree in Journalism and Public Relations.
-After a year of writing, producing and selling radio advertising in Indiana, Laurie took on an opportunity at KFG to create Long Term Care and Estate Planning programs for First Commonwealth Financial Corporation and its subsidiaries.
-Shortly thereafter, First Commonwealth hired her away from KFG to head up marketing initiatives in their corporate headquarters.
+After a year of writing, producing and selling radio advertising in Indiana, Laurie took on an opportunity at KIG to create Long Term Care and Estate Planning programs for First Commonwealth Financial Corporation and its subsidiaries.
+Shortly thereafter, First Commonwealth hired her away from KIG to head up marketing initiatives in their corporate headquarters.

 As Marketing Coordinator, she was responsible for shareholder relations, including earnings and press releases and the production of quarterly and annual reports.
 She was also charged with corporate public relations and event planning.
 After four months, Laurie was promoted to Assistant Vice President of Marketing and was responsible for not only corporate marketing, but retail marketing for First Commonwealth’s banking subsidiaries and their wealth management division.